GitTools/GitVersion/docs/input/docs/usage/cli/assembly-patch.md

 Will iterate through each file and update known attributes (`AssemblyVersion`, `AssemblyFileVersion`, `AssemblyInformationalVersion`).

-## Example: How to override configuration option 'tag-prefix' to use prefix 'custom'
+## Example: How to override configuration option 'label-prefix' to use prefix 'custom'

-`GitVersion.exe /output json /overrideconfig tag-prefix=custom`
+`GitVersion.exe /output json /overrideconfig label-prefix=custom`

 ## Writing version metadata in WiX format